pingdynasty/OwlWare/README.md

 ## GNU Tools for ARM Embedded Processors

 Download the [GNU ARM toolchain][gcc-arm] for your operating system.
-Unzip in the Tools directory and (if necessary) edit Makefile.common to point to the right TOOLROOT directory.
+Unzip in the Tools directory and (if necessary) edit `Makefile.common` to point to the right `TOOLROOT` directory.

 ## STM32F4DISCOVERY Firmware Package
-Download [the STM32F4-Discovery Firmware Package][STM32068] and unzip the file stsw-stm32068.zip in the Libraries directory.
+Download [the STM32F4-Discovery Firmware Package][STM32068] and unzip the file `stsw-stm32068.zip` in the Libraries directory.

-If you have installed the software elsewhere, edit Makefile.f4 to point to the right LIBROOT directory.
+If you have installed the software elsewhere, edit `Makefile.f4` to point to the right `LIBROOT` directory.

 ## DFU Util
 To upload firmware over USB using DFU you will also need dfu-util.
 Download and install from [here][dfu-util].

 ## ST Util
-To upload firmware using an STLINKv1 or STLINKv2 programmer (such as those on the ST Discovery boards) download and install it from [here][stlink].
+To upload firmware using an STLINKv1 or STLINKv2 programmer (such as those on the ST Discovery boards) download and install stlink from [here][stlink].

 ## Make

-To build and deploy the project using the provided Makefiles you will need some version of the make utility, for example GNU make.
+To build and deploy the project using the provided Makefiles you will need some version of the make utility, for example [GNU make][gnu-make].

 # Instructions
+## Download
+Clone this github repository with `git clone git@github.com:pingdynasty/OwlWare.git`.

+Open a terminal or command window in the cloned repository OwlWare (the project directory).
+Do a `git submodule init` and `git submodule update` to get the required submodules.

 ## Build
 Open a terminal or command window in the project directory and type in: